-You can also use the list.sort() method of a list.
+You can also use the list.sort() method.
 It modifies the list in-place (and returns None to avoid confusion).
 Usually it's less convenient than sorted() - but if you don't need the original list, it's slightly more efficient.